 Marine Field Station (MFS)

 The Marine Field Station (MFS) is a facility of the School of Natural Sciences and Mathematics at Stockton University and a member laboratory of the University National Oceanographic Laboratory System (UNOLS).
-The MFS is used as a teaching and research destination for numerous NAMS' academic programs, including foremost the marine science program, as well as biology, environmental studies, geology, and the professional science masters program.
+The MFS is used as a teaching and research destination for NAMS' academic programs, including foremost the marine science program, as well as biology, environmental studies, geology, and the coastal zone management program.

 The MFS in Port Republic is on an eight-acre waterfront site in the Jacques Cousteau National Estuarine Research Reserve and only 15 minutes from the Galloway campus and 30 minutes from the Atlantic City campus.
 The MFS makes available the facilities, research vessels, sampling equipment, and staff to provide Stockton students with hands-on learning experiences in a marine environment second to none.
 The MFS is also home to the University’s Coastal Research Center, a grant and contract-funded research organization focusing on many of New Jersey’s coastal zone issues.
 Both the MFS and the Coastal Research Center provide research and work opportunities for students.